Epholys/Impetus-Spheroid/README.md

 * Gameplay
   * Tutorial
-  	* Make a full-fledged tutorial for begginers at the first game
+  	* Full-fledged tutorial for begginers at the first game
   * Balancing
   	* Cheaper bonuses
 	* Faster auto-fire